Louis95/backend_user_service/README.md

 ### Endpoints

-You can import collection.json to test the different endpoints
+You can import collection.json into postman to test the different endpoints

 ### Running Tests
 To run the test suite, simply pip install it and run from the root directory like so